sivapvarma/autozimu.github.io/_TODO.md

 * categories: set only one categories
 * categories, tags: lowercases, except special nouns
 * filename: only keywords, specify the exact name in the metadata
-* heading level: start with 2, i.e. H2.
-H1 is used for title
+* heading level: start with level 2.
+H1 is reserved for title.